 Boar bristles are very similar to beard hair in texture, so are able to glide through it without causing much tugging or pulling.

-Over time, you’ll find that the general direction of the hair is more uniform and symmetrical on both sides.
+Over time, you may find that the general direction of the hair is more uniform.

 This includes hair on the chin, under the chin, the cheeks, and the mustache.

 After you’ve been practicing daily beard brushing for a while, you’ll probably notice that you need to brush less to produce the same effect.

 It also prevents natural oils from clogging up the bases of the hair and distributes it across the beard evenly.

 You may have dreamt of a specific beard style all your life.
 But at the end of the day, it may not actually suit your specific distribution of hair.